Josephorokpo/SYN-Flood-Attack-Investigation/README.md

 Rapidly identifying attack types from network traffic patterns.

-Understanding the TCP three-way handshake and how its disruption leads to service denial.
+Understanding the TCP three-way handshake and how its disruption leads to denial of service.

 The immediate need for containment and preliminary mitigation during an active incident.